-The very first thing that you want to do is disinfect your furniture to kill any bacteria or germs.
+The very first thing that you want to do is clean your furniture to clean any dust.
 There are a few ways that you can do this.
-You can purchase sanitizing wipes, which work especially well on wooden or plastic legs or arms.
-There are also sanitizing fabric sprays that you can buy to easily disinfect a large amount of upholstery.
-If you’d rather go a more natural route, you can use a mixture of vinegar and warm water to disinfect the furniture.
+You can purchase cleaning wipes, which work especially well on wooden or plastic legs or arms.
+There are also cleaning fabric sprays that you can buy to easily clean a large amount of upholstery.
+If you’d rather go a more natural route, you can use a mixture of vinegar and warm water to clean the furniture.
 If you are especially concerned about the sanitation of your new furniture (or just don’t want to do the work yourself), you can also call in a professional upholstery cleaner to do the work for you.

 Another common problem that used furniture has is odors.
 Common odors include smoke, pet urine, and a general musty smell.
 Many odors are caused by moisture that has been trapped within the fabric.
 While fabric fresheners may mask these smells temporarily, they will not remove them permanently.
 Instead, you need to treat the odors at the source.
 Letting baking soda sit on the furniture and then vacuuming it up can help, as can using a mixture of warm water and vinegar.
 If unwanted odors still persist, a professional cleaner is your best bet.